mit-ll/spacegym-kspdg/README.md

 ### Install `kspdg`

-Clone this repository locally on your machine
+If you have not yet done so, clone this repository locally on your machine

 ```bash
 git clone git@github.com:mit-ll/spacegym-kspdg.git